Tim Tam Slice, No Fuss

 Frequently asked questions

-Can I use a different biscuit instead of Tim Tams in this slice?
+Can I use a different biscuit instead of Tim Tams?

 Yes.
-Oreos, Chocolate Ripple biscuits or any chocolate-coated biscuit work well as a substitute in this Tim Tam slice recipe.
+Oreos, Chocolate Ripple biscuits or any chocolate-coated biscuit work well as a substitute.
 The flavour will be slightly different but the method and ratios stay the same.

-This is almost always caused by cream cheese that was not fully softened before beating.
-Always bring it to room temperature for at least 30 minutes before you start, and beat it on its own until completely smooth before adding the condensed milk.
+Almost always caused by cream cheese that was not fully softened before beating.
+Bring it to room temperature for at least 30 minutes and beat it smooth on its own before adding the condensed milk.

 Happy cooking from my Newcastle kitchen.